utnet-org/utility-readonly/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Version (please complete the following information):**
-- nearcore commit/branch
+- utility commit/branch
 - rust version (if local)
 - docker (if using docker)
-- mainnet/testnet/betanet/local
+- mainnet/testnet/local

 **Additional context**
 Add any other context about the problem here.